mjohndus/adminer/docs/upgrade.md

 - Plugin `AdminerEditForeign` (edit-foreign.php) (renamed to `ForeignEditPlugin`) can not display unlimited number of foreign values.
 The default limit is 200, now.

+- Plugin `AdminerFileUpload` (file-upload.php) (renamed to `FileUploadPlugin`) uses different directory structure for uploaded files.
+It now contains also the database name: "$uploadPath/db_name/table_name".
+The target directory is created automatically.

 - Plugin [AdminerCollations](https://github.com/pematon/adminer-plugins#adminercollations) by Pematon is replaced by `visibleCollations` configuration option.
 See [Configuration options](/docs/configuration.md) for more information.